 Elevator project is underway!

 This major improvement to The Center is the result of a generous gift from an anonymous donor, and will make all three floors fully accessible.
 Included in the project is a brick walkway leading to the new entrance.
-Many community members and organizations participated in our brick walkway fundraiser that we just wrapped up.
+Many community members and organizations participated in the first part of our brick walkway fundraiser that we just wrapped up.
 We will have a part two, so stay tuned!
 This fundraiser supports The Center and our ability to offer low cost rent to the organizations that call us home.
 Thank you!

 From the President of SCPSJ

 We support the protestors who are out on the streets calling for justice and an end to state-sanctioned violence against Black and Brown people, and call for sustainable transformation in our community.

 If you aren’t sure how to help, consider a donation to an organization that works for justice for Black and Brown people.

 The Center, at 2013 East Genesee Street (east of Westcott Street), is home to activist organizations:

 The Syracuse Center for Peace and Social Justice promotes collaboration among groups working for progressive social change by providing capacity-building services, including space for offices, meetings, conferences, training and education.

 • The creation of a peace and social justice center in a central, visible location has marked a major advancement in the growth and development of progressive forces in our community.